Project ENABLE (Educate, Nurture, Advise, Before Life Ends)

 ENABLE III (2010-2013), funded by the National Institute of Nursing Research (NINR), was an RCT examining the timing of providing ENABLE to patients and a parallel intervention for family caregivers.
 Patients and their caregivers were randomly assigned to receive the intervention immediately or 12 weeks after enrollment.
 The intervention included an in-person comprehensive assessment by a palliative care-certified clinician followed by nurse coach-delivered telehealth sessions.
 (Patients received 6 sessions and caregivers received 3 sessions.)
 The patient and caregiver each had a different nurse so that each participant could share questions or concerns freely.
 Nurses maintained monthly contact with patients and caregivers after the sessions were completed.

-ENABLE CHF-PC (Comprehensive Heartcare for Patients and Caregivers: 2010-present), funded by Dartmouth SYNERGY and the National Palliative Care Research Center Pilot awards, adapted ENABLE to also serve patients with heart failure and their family caregivers.
+ENABLE CHF-PC (Comprehensive Heartcare for Patients and Caregivers: 2010-2020), funded by Dartmouth SYNERGY, the National Palliative Care Research Center pilot awards, and NINR, adapted ENABLE to also serve patients with heart failure and their family caregivers.
 ENABLE CHF-PC combines an in-person palliative consultation by a palliative care specialist and weekly nurse coach telehealth sessions (6 for patients and 4 for caregivers) and monthly follow-up.
-The sessions also follow "Charting Your Course" and services were tailored to meet a patient's and family's unique needs.
+The sessions also follow "Charting Your Course," and services are tailored to meet a patient's and family's unique needs.

 ENABLE-CORNERSTONE (2017-present) is a pilot RCT with 60 underserved rural or African American advanced cancer family caregivers in the South to assess the lay navigator-led intervention.

-ENABLE-EPIC (Early Palliative Care in COPD) (2018-present), funded by the Agency for Healthcare Research and Quality (AHRQ) and a University of Alabama at Birmingham Palliative Research Enhancement Award, is a series of pilot trials to translate and test ENABLE for a population with chronic obstructive pulmonary disease (COPD).
+ENABLE-EPIC (Early Palliative Care in COPD) (2018-present) – now Empowering People with Independence in COPD (2023-present) – funded by the Agency for Healthcare Research and Quality (AHRQ), a University of Alabama at Birmingham Palliative Research Enhancement Project Award, and the National Institute of Aging, is a series of pilot trials to translate and test ENABLE for a population with chronic obstructive pulmonary disease (COPD).
+The purpose of this study is to explore the impact of an ENABLE-informed weekly phone coaching program on independence, mobility, well-being, and symptoms for people living with chronic obstructive pulmonary disease.

 Services offered

-Nurse coaches provide a comprehensive palliative care assessment and Charting Your Course sessions for patients and caregivers.
+Nurse coaches or community-based palliative care coaches provide a comprehensive palliative care assessment and palliative care coaching/psychoeducation sessions for patients and caregivers.
 These sessions cover topics such as symptom management, self-care, decision-making, and advance care planning.
 While palliative care services are considered standardized, they can be tailored to meet the individual patient's and caregiver's needs.

 Results